By Laura Naranjo

 Planning for the follow-up mission, Jason-1, began in 1994, and the satellite was launched in December 2001.
 Although Jason-1 was designed to replace TOPEX/Poseidon, scientists took advantage of TOPEX/Poseidon’s unexpected longevity by placing the satellites in a tandem orbit.During its first six months of flight, the Jason-1 satellite was placed along the same groundtrack as TOPEX/Poseidon, about one minute apart.
 Because the two satellites observed nearly identical ocean conditions, scientists could then calibrate the new instruments on Jason-1.
 Once scientists confirmed that Jason-1 was taking measurements with equal or better accuracy than its predecessor, TOPEX/Poseidon was maneuvered into a parallel groundtrack to increase coverage between the two satellites.

-The data processing and distribution for both satellite missions are jointly supported by the NASA JPL Physical Oceanography Distributed Active Archive Center (PO.DAAC), and the CNES Archiving, Validation, and Interpretation of Satellite Oceanographic Data (AVISO) service.
+The data processing and distribution for both satellite missions are jointly supported by NASA's Physical Oceanography Distributed Active Archive Center (PO.DAAC), and the CNES Archiving, Validation, and Interpretation of Satellite Oceanographic Data (AVISO) service.
 This support includes the worldwide distribution of data products to researchers and climate modelers.

 TOPEX/Poseidon and Jason-1 use radar altimetry to measure the height of the ocean surface relative to the center of the Earth.
 However, the ocean surface is affected by factors such as ocean currents, winds, tides, gravity, and atmospheric pressure.
 Data from the two satellites allow scientists to study the dynamics of ocean currents and their response to the forcing by winds and atmospheric pressure.
 Scientists are also developing new models of ocean tides and the Earth’s gravity field based on the satellite’s observations.